petervanderdoes/gulp-isort/README.md

 ```

 ###### fancy
-A colored output and if a file has multiple errors, the filename is only
+A colored output which displays error only.
+If a file has multiple errors, the filename is only
 displayed on the first error.

 Example: